 Founded by a student and created for students, Live To Tell strives to make suicide a never event in the Salem-Keizer School District.
 In order to accomplish this, we believe the change has to come from us.
 Through advocacy, awareness, and education, we work to destigmatize the issue of mental health within the student body and to lead the conversation surrounding suicide prevention and mental wellness.

 Meet the Team

 Our Board of Directors is made up entirely of high school students from across the Salem-Keizer School District.
 Here are just a few of us!

-Arnav is a senior at South Salem High School.
-He is actively involved in the school’s suicide prevention efforts and also participates in his school’s orchestra, DECA, HOSA, and Link programs.
+Arnav is a class of 2022 graduate at South Salem High School.
+He is actively involved in the suicide prevention efforts and also participated in his school’s orchestra, DECA, HOSA, and Link programs.
 He is passionate about supporting youth in his community which he will continue at Washington University in St. Louis.

 Founder and Former President

 A Class of 2020 graduate of South Salem High School, Eric worked as a call worker for Youthline, a teen to teen crisis hotline in Portland.
 He’s passionate about the role peers can play in helping prevent suicide and promote mental wellness.
 He currently attends Stanford University.

 Feel free to reach out to us with any questions or donations!